 At the time of inspection, the property was found to be in a condition fairly basic for its age and type.
-Externally, it should be appreciated that ongoing reactive maintenance and repairs to the building fabric will be required.
-The roof covering appears to be the original to the main building structure with weathered and chipped slates noted and a precautionary check by a reputable roofing contractor prior to purchase is advised.
-Future replacement may be required.
-Upgrading works to area of the rainwater fittings and main walls would also prove beneficial.

-Internally, the property was found to be in basic decorative order.
-It is anticipated that an incoming purchaser will be required to undertake modernisation/renovation internally and this should be budgeted for accordingly.
-It would be prudent to carry out all essential repair works prior to any redecoration.
-Attention is drawn to the electrics which are older and re-wiring works may be required.
-The advice of a registered electrical contractor would be prudent.
-A number of items of disrepair have been outlined within this report and estimates should be obtained from suitably qualified contractors prior to purchase.
+Externally, it should be appreciated that ongoing reactive maintenance and repairs to the building fabric may be prudent.
+The roof covering is predominantly original with weathered and chipped slates noted and the ongoing maintenance advice of a roofing contractor may be prudent.
+Upgrading works to areas of external masonry and rainwater fittings would also be beneficial.
+Internally, the property was found to be dated throughout.
+It is anticipated that an incoming purchaser will be required to undertake investment in order to modernise the property and this should be budgeted for accordingly.
+A number of items of disrepair have been outlined within this report and estimates should be obtained from suitably qualified contractors prior to any agreement to purchase.